 If your travel insurance policy includes legal expenses cover, this could help you bring a claim to get your money back at no cost to you.

-Simply get a quick and easy quote online or call our travel insurance team on 0800 028 7056 or
+Simply get a quick and easy travel insurance quote online or call our travel insurance partners Just Travel on 0800 954 0178 and they will be able to assist with your queries.